 Our current Key Stage 4 offer is a mix of GCSE, vocational and functional skills qualifications, from Entry Level to GCSE, depending on pupils' level of attainment.
 In Year 10 and Year 11, pupils follow a core curriculum of English, Mathematics, Science, PE, PSHE/Citizenship/Careers (including Relationships, Sex and Health Education), alongside Personal Development and Enrichment opportunities.
 Pupils select additional 'option' subjects to cater to their individual interests and career aspirations and these include, but not exclusively; Catering, PE/Sport, Art & Design, Photography and Computing.
-In addition this, we will source Alternative Provision for pupils who have a specific career aspiration that we cannot cater for on-site, such as Mechanics and Construction, if appropriate.
+In addition to this, we will source Alternative Provision for pupils who have a specific career aspiration that we cannot cater for on-site, such as Mechanics and Construction, if appropriate.
 KS4 pupils continue to access clinical/therapeutic input as appropriate to their needs.

-Document Number: MCS V01-1023 Issue Date: September 2023 Version Number: 01 Status: FINAL Next Review Date: September 2024 Page 5 Linked to Policy Number: OPSP11 V01
+Document Number: MCS-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: July 2025 Page 5 Linked to Policy Number: OPSP11